DanielCiccC/DanielCiccC.github.io/FINM3405/notes/tutorial2.md

 - These amounts represent how much money you missed out on buy locking in the gold price via futures contract
 - The gold price went up which would have benefitted us
+- You're not particularly happy about it, and all you can say to your board is 'what if gold went down?'

+### Equities Question 2
+> - look at last traded value
+> - contract multiplier is 100 (100 shares per contract)